-Analysis of Non-Ionizing Radiation for a 2.7-Meter Yagi Antenna Earth Station System
+Analysis of Non-Ionizing Radiation for a 6.8-Meter Yagi Antenna Earth Station System

-This report analyzes the non-ionizing radiation levels for a 2.7-meter earth station system.
+This report analyzes the non-ionizing radiation levels for a 6.8-meter (total surface area) Yagi earth station system.
 The analysis and calculations performed in this report comply with the methods described in the FCC Office of Engineering and Technology Bulletin, No. 65 first published in 1985 and revised in 1997 in Edition 97-01.
 The radiation safety limits used in the analysis are in conformance with the FCC R&O 96-326.
-Bulletin No. 65 and the FCC R&O specifies that there are two separate tiers of exposure limits that are dependent on the situation in which the exposure takes place and/or the status of the individuals who are subject to the exposure.
+Bulletin No. 65 and the FCC R&O specifies that there are two separate tiers of exposure limits that are dependant on the situation in which the exposure takes place and/or the status of the individuals who are subject to the exposure.
 The Maximum Permissible Exposure (MPE) limits for persons in a General Population/Uncontrolled environment are shown in Table 1.
 The General Population/Uncontrolled MPE is a function of transmit frequency and is for an exposure period of thirty minutes or less.
 The MPE limits for persons in an Occupational/Controlled environment are shown in Table 2.
 The Occupational MPE is a function of transmit frequency and is for an exposure period of six minutes or less.
-The purpose of the analysis described in this report is to determine the power flux density levels of the earth station in the far-field, near-field, transition region, and between the antenna edge and the ground and to compare these levels to the specified MPEs.
+The purpose of the analysis described in this report is to determine the power flux density levels of the earth station in the far-field, near-field, transition region, between the subreflector or feed and main reflector surface, at the main reflector surface, and between the antenna edge and the ground and to compare these levels to the specified MPEs.